 Leaves are green as they contain lots of chlorophyll which absorbs sunlight.

 They are thin and have a large surface area.
-This means they absorb a lot of sunlight and gases such as oxygen and carbon dioxide can pass in and out of the leaf easily.
+This means they can absorb a lot of sunlight, and gases such as oxygen and carbon dioxide can pass in and out of the leaf easily.